-Long regarded as the best corporate and financial specialist in the market, Adfactors has diversified its offering in recent years, establishing itself as one of the premier creative agencies in the region as well as a strategic powerhouse.
+Our reigning South Asia Consultancy of the Year, and multiple winner of this award, Adfactors has long been regarded as the best corporate and financial specialist in the market.
+But it has diversified its offering in recent years, establishing itself as one of the premier creative agencies in the region as well as a strategic powerhouse.
 The 25-year-old firm is a leader in high-stakes, high-value communications, primarily in the financial realm but now also more broadly, with thriving consumer and digital practices too, and newer offerings focused on mobility and social impact.

 Headquartered in Mumbai, Adfactors has offices throughout India, giving it a genuinely national footprint, as well as a smaller presence in Sri Lanka and Singapore.
 But it can boast global reach through its membership of the PROI partnership, and the specialist financial services network GFC/net.